microsoft/hlsl-specs/proposals/0024-opacity-micromaps.md

 This will have implications for uses of these flags outside of the intended targets.
-Since they are just uint values, it's technically legal to refer to them elsewhere, so we will use a warning which defaults to warning rather than using DefaultError like we would for calls to unsupported intrinsic functions.
+Since they are just uint values, it's technically legal to refer to them elsewhere, so we will use a DefaultError warning, since this will be the only diagnostic used to catch use of these flags in an earlier shader model.

 Proposed warning diagnostic: